BASIC

 - German Association for Health Sports and Sports Therapy (DVGS): 2 teaching units

-- Umbrella organization of medical-technical services (MTD): 2 teaching units
+- Umbrella Association of Medical-Technical Services (MTD): 2 teaching units

 - Ergoverband Schweiz (EVS): 1 point